 Source: Mochiduki Ryokan

-If you prefer to go another route you can go to a Ryokan with a hot spring.
-To keep it simple and not go into too much detail (I’ll save that for another article) a Ryokan is slightly similar to a Bed and Breakfast in the western part of the world.
-Although Bed and Breakfast establishments don’t have hot springs and don’t serve Japanese food.
-Obviously you will be paying more – I’d say about 50% more at the least – for the Ryokan hot spring experience as opposed to the hot spring hotel experience.
+If you prefer another route, you can go to a Ryokan with a hot spring.
+To keep it simple and not go into too much detail (I’ll save that for another article), a Ryokan is slightly similar to a Bed and Breakfast in the western part of the world.
+However, Bed and Breakfast establishments don’t have hot springs and don’t serve Japanese food.
+You will be paying more – about 50% more, at least – for the Ryokan hot spring experience than the hot spring hotel experience.
 One such Ryokan I stayed at was Mochiduki Ryokan (in Japanese only) in Kumamoto.
 I give it high marks for service, food, hot spring and overall comfort.
-The downside is it is not near a major train station and isn’t really in the centre of the city.
-It all comes down to your personal preference though, and you can’t really go wrong with either of the choices.
+The downside is it is not near a central train station and isn’t in the city’s center.
+It all comes down to your personal preference, though, and you can’t go wrong with either of the choices.

 As for me, I make it a point to stay in a hot spring hotel at least twice while vacationing around Japan.
 The feeling of dragging myself back to the hotel in the evening after a long day of sightseeing knowing I can easily take the elevator to the hot spring, relax, and just take the elevator back to my room is worth it.
 If you haven’t stayed at a hot spring hotel or Ryokan with a hot spring, you are missing out.